Janis Martin: Teen rock and roll star

 Presley and RCA were so impressed with Martin's stage presence that they dubbed her the Female Elvis.
 Presley sent a dozen red roses to her when she appeared at the RCA Victor convention in Miami, Florida.
 Colonel Tom Parker, Elvis' manager, offered to take over her management seeing the potential of a successful double "boy-girl" bill.
 Just before, due to his extremely taxing touring schedule, Elvis had collapsed on stage in New York due to exhaustion.
-Safeguarding the young Janis Martin from this, her parents decided to not accept Parker's offer, and instead go with the head of the Old Dominion shows.
+Safeguarding the young Janis Martin from this, her parents decided not to accept Parker's offer and instead go with the head of the Old Dominion shows.
 RCA chose Martin to tour as a member of the Jim Reeves show and continued recording rock and roll and country material that ended up being successful on both charts, including "My Boy Elvis", "Let's Elope Baby", her cover of Roy Orbison's song "Ooby Dooby", and "Love Me to Pieces".

 On January 7, 1956, Martin eloped with her boyfriend, a paratrooper.
 She told her parents of her marriage only after her husband was safely shipped overseas in Germany.
 Her father tried to have it annulled because she was only 15 years old.
 Eventually, the matter was left, but Janis' mother ordered her to keep her marriage a secret to safeguard her career.
 In 1957, Janis went on a USO tour in Europe with Jim Reeves, Del Wood (a pianist famous for performing the song "Down Yonder"), The Browns, and Hank Locklin.
 Her husband got a 30-day leave and went on the road with her, which resulted in her getting pregnant with her son.
 Martin's teenage pregnancy caused RCA Victor to drop her in 1958.
 It was probably during this period that a 10" LP album titled Janis and Elvis was released in South Africa.
-This was recalled immediately upon request from the U.S. because it suggested the idea that the two performers were singing together.
+This was recalled immediately upon request from the U.S. because it suggested that the two performers were singing together.
 Although King Records and Decca Records were interested, she signed with the Belgian label Palette in 1960.